A National Dialogue for the Future

 of America's Waterway

-• River-wide awareness building to set the stage for expanded involvement.
-Included is an intensive public relations effort to increase interest in and support for River-wide approaches to America's waterway.
+• River-wide awareness building to set the stage for expanded involvement, including intensive efforts to increase public awareness and support for River-wide approaches.

 • Technical expertise to ensure successful teleconferencing operations on a national scale - This assistance is co-located at all the sites as well as in a central coordinating site.
 It plays a major role in ensuring that equipment is collecting, tabulating and transmitting at all times and in all locations.